teknofile/tkf-docker-postfix/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-This image is still in testing.
+This image is still in testing!
 I have released v0.1.0, as a beta quality release.
 Please use at your own risk.
 I take no responsibility for anything that may go wrong or right for you.

 To get started, <a href="https://github.com/teknofile/tkf-docker-postfix/releases/tag/v0.1.0">download the code</a>, build the container and run it.
 Included is a ```build.sh``` sciprt that you can use as an example.
 A few envoirnment variables can be set to configure the container for mail handling.